BASA/MIP

 To conclude a MIP, the FAA follows a four-phased process together with NAAs with a BASA (if the NAA lacks a BASA, one is negotiated while the MIP is being concluded).
 First the FAA familiarizes itself with the NAA system, assuring it has proper documentation and sufficient capability.

-A FAA MIP team is gathered to evaluate the NAA system in the second phase; here regulations are checked for compatibility while joint assessments of the NAA’s repair stations take place.
+A FAA MIP team is gathered to evaluate the NAA system in the second phase; here regulations are checked for compatibility while joint assessments of the NAA’s RS take place.
 In the third phase the MIP is developed; the FAA and NAA discuss differences and special conditions.
 In the final fourth phase, the U.S. State Department concurs with the MIP and the FAA/NAA sign off on it.

 Note: Some long-standing working relationships between the FAA and some countries or regions could result in limited joint assessment inspections.
 The European Aviation Safety Agency (EASA) and its forerunner the Joint Aviation Authority (JAA) have this kind of relationship, so assessment inspections between the two may not be necessary.